-- 96. The Court takes seriously its position as a Court of the United Kingdom and we naturally therefore seek to keep in touch with political and legal developments in all parts of the UK. - 97.
+- 99. The Court takes seriously its position as the one Court with UK wide jurisdiction and we naturally therefore seek to keep in touch with political and legal developments in all parts of the UK. - 100.
 The context is regularly changing.
 In a referendum in March 2011 the people of Wales voted in favour of greater legislative powers for the National Assembly for Wales (NAW); and since then the UKSC has received three formal references testing the validity of legislation enacted by the NAW under its enhanced powers.
-In Scotland the election of a majority SNP Government in May 2011 led to a referendum on independence in September 2014; and, even though this resulted in a NO vote, the outcome still accelerated the pressure for change in the relationship of Scotland with the rest of the UK which is still developing. - 98.
-Key issues for 2015 2016 are therefore to be ready for any further increase in work, which may result from the greater legislative powers of the National Assembly for Wales, and the devolution of further powers to the Scottish Parliament. - 99.
-During 2015 2016 particular priorities will be to: - Maintain effective communications with all the territorial authorities and courts. - Continue regular visits by the Chief Executive to Scotland, Northern Ireland and Wales and to enable Justices similarly to visit them reasonably frequently. - Continue to invite appropriate Judges from Scotland and Northern Ireland as well as from England and Wales to sit in suitable cases in the UKSC and JCPC. - Continue in the annual recruitment of Judicial Assistants to seek those whom have expertise in the laws of Scotland and Northern Ireland - Monitor any implications for the Supreme Court of the legislative programme being pursued by the Welsh Government, and any further devolution of powers to the National Assembly for Wales. - Similarly to monitor any implications for the Supreme Court of any further devolution of powers to the Scottish Parliament following the NO vote in the referendum for Scottish independence in September 2014. - Monitor and prepare for any changes or developments in the powers of the devolved government in Northern Ireland. - Continue to encourage visits from schools and educational institutions from around the UK, particularly encouraging those from Scotland, Wales and Northern Ireland.
+In Scotland the election of a majority SNP Government in May 2011 led to a referendum on independence in September 2014; and, even though the outcome of this was a vote against independence, this outcome still accelerated the pressure for change in the relationship of Scotland with the rest of the UK which is still developing. - 101.
+Key issues for 2016 2017 are therefore to be ready for any further increase in work, which may result from the greater legislative powers of the National Assembly for Wales, and the devolution of further powers to the Scottish Parliament. - 102.
+During 2016 2017 particular priorities will be to: - Maintain effective communications with all the territorial authorities and courts. - Continue regular visits by the Chief Executive to Scotland, Northern Ireland and Wales and to enable Justices similarly to visit them reasonably frequently. - Continue to invite eligible Judges from Scotland and Northern Ireland as well as from England and Wales to sit in suitable cases in the UKSC and JCPC. - Continue in the annual recruitment of Judicial Assistants to encourage those who have expertise in the laws of Scotland and Northern Ireland to apply. - Monitor any implications for the Supreme Court of the legislative programme being pursued by the Welsh Government, and any further devolution of powers to the National Assembly for Wales. - Similarly to monitor any implications for the Supreme Court of any further devolution of powers to the Scottish Parliament following the NO vote in the referendum for Scottish independence in September 2014. - Monitor and prepare for any changes or developments in the powers of the devolved government in Northern Ireland. - Continue to encourage visits from schools and educational institutions from around the UK, particularly encouraging those from Scotland, Wales and Northern Ireland.